User37som/libbitcoin/bx-uri-encode.md

 -l [--label]         The value of the label parameter.
 -m [--message]       The value of the label parameter.
 -r [--request]       The value of the payment request parameter.
--s [--stealth]       The stealth address for the address part.

 Arguments (positional):

-BITCOIN_ADDRESS      The Bitcoin address for the address part.
+ADDRESS              The payment address or stealth address for the
+                     address part.
 ```
 See also [uri-decode](bx-uri-decode).
 ### Example 1